Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/set/set-account.md

 * `-r`,`--ref-block` _TEXT_ Set the reference block num or block id used for TAPOS (Transaction as Proof-of-Stake)
 * `--use-old-rpc` Use old RPC push_transaction, rather than new RPC send_transaction
 * `-p`,`--permission` _TEXT_ An account and permission level to authorize, as in 'account@permission' (defaults to 'account@active')
-* `--max-cpu-usage-ms` _UINT_ Set an upper limit on the milliseconds of cpu usage budget, for the execution of the transaction (defaults to 0 which means no limit)
+* `--max-cpu-usage-ms` _UINT_ Set an upper limit on the milliseconds of CPU usage budget, for the execution of the transaction (defaults to 0 which means no limit)
 * `--max-net-usage` _UINT_ Set an upper limit on the net usage budget, in bytes, for the transaction (defaults to 0 which means no limit)
 * `--delay-sec` _UINT_ Set the delay_sec seconds, defaults to 0s